United Microelectronics Corporation (UMC) Shares Up Despite Recent Market Volatility - News Heater

-United Microelectronics Corporation (NYSE: UMC)’s stock price has gone rise by 0.26 in comparison to its previous close of 7.79, however, the company has experienced a 0.77% increase in its stock price over the last five trading days.
+The stock price of United Microelectronics Corporation (NYSE: UMC) has surged by 0.14 when compared to previous closing price of 7.17, but the company has seen a -8.07% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in United Microelectronics Corporation (NYSE: UMC) Right Now?

-The price-to-earnings ratio for United Microelectronics Corporation (NYSE: UMC) is 7.27x, which is above its average ratio.
-Moreover, the 36-month beta value for UMC is 1.22.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+United Microelectronics Corporation (NYSE: UMC) has a price-to-earnings ratio that is above its average at 6.72x. and a 36-month beta value of 1.21.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price recommended by analysts for United Microelectronics Corporation (UMC) is $5.30, which is -$0.19 below the current market price.
-The public float for UMC is 2.25B and currently, short sellers hold a 2.03% of that float.
-On July 17, 2023, UMC’s average trading volume was 6.50M shares.
+The average price predicted for United Microelectronics Corporation (UMC) by analysts is $5.30, which is $0.34 above the current market price.
+The public float for UMC is 2.25B, and at present, short sellers hold a 2.03% of that float.
+On July 24, 2023, the average trading volume of UMC was 6.59M shares.

 UMC’s Market Performance

-UMC stock saw a decrease of 0.77% in the past week, with a monthly decline of -11.25% and a quarterly a decrease of -7.24%.
-The volatility ratio for the week is 1.65%, and the volatility levels for the last 30 days are 1.63% for United Microelectronics Corporation (UMC).
-The simple moving average for the last 20 days is -4.02% for UMC’s stock, with a simple moving average of 2.68% for the last 200 days.
+UMC stock saw a decrease of -8.07% in the past week, with a monthly decline of -15.83% and a quarterly a decrease of -13.39%.
+The volatility ratio for the week is 2.01%, and the volatility levels for the last 30 days are 1.71% for United Microelectronics Corporation (UMC).
+The simple moving average for the last 20 days is -8.80% for UMC stock, with a simple moving average of -6.20% for the last 200 days.

 Analysts’ Opinion of UMC